mattickx/jsvat-next/README.md

   value?: string; // 'BE0411905847': your VAT without extra characters (like '-', spaces, etc)
   isValid: boolean; // The main result.
 Indicates if VAT is correct against provided countries or not
   isValidFormat: boolean; // Indicates the validation of the format of VAT only.
 E.g. "BE0411905847" is a valid VAT, and "BE0897221791" is not.
 But they both has valid format, so "isValidFormat" will return "true"
-  isSupportedCountry: boolean; // Indicates if "jsvat" could recognize the VAT.
+  isSupportedCountry: boolean; // Indicates if "jsvat-next" could recognize the VAT.
 Sometimes you want to understand - if it's an invalid VAT from supported country or from an unknown one country?: {
     // VAT's country (null if not found).
 By "supported" I mean imported.
     name: string; // ISO country name of VAT